windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/ch02-getting-started-with-terraform/README.md

   the AWS provider, and it wants it [base64 encoded](https://en.wikipedia.org/wiki/Base64).
 I found the easiest way to achieve that was to save the script in a file and use the built-in `filebase64()` function to read in the file and convert it to base64.
+* We don't seem to need `user_data_replace_on_change = true` in the instance configuration for the OCI provider.
+It seems the OCI provider automatically replaces the instance if the `user_data` field in the `metadata` argument to the `oci_core_instance` resource is changed.
 * Due to lack of physical RAM it can take about 15-20 minutes or so for the instance to be provisioned and busybox to be running and available.
 Most of that time is spent running `dnf` and installing `busybox`.
-The VM.Standard.E2.1.Micro shapes are fine, but the platform image is probably too general-purpose for them - they'd probably be fine for smaller workloads with a
+The VM.Standard.E2.1.Micro shapes are fine, but the platform image is probably too general-purpose for them.
+They'd probably be fine for smaller workloads with a
-  customized image that was tripped down to only run exactly what was needed for their intended purpose and built with the smaller memory footprint in mind.
+  customized image that was stripped down to only run exactly what was needed for their intended purpose and built with the smaller memory footprint in mind.

-I decided that I would put everything needed to build this example from scratch in the `main.tf`file.
+I decided that I would put everything needed to build this example from scratch in the `main.tf` file.
 There are however a couple of other options that could've been used:

 * Use the VCN Wizard to create the network and use the OCI console to amend the default security list.